 This page contains short beneficial quotes and eye-opening excerpts (which have been kept concise and not too long) from various Islamic books.

-Kind request: please do not simply copy this page on another blog or site, add a clear link to this page instead, Jazaakumallah khairan.
+Kind request: please do not simply copy this page to another blog or site, add a clear link to this page instead, Jazaakumallah khairan.

 “The Caliphate is for Allah (subhanahu wa ta’aala); He is the one who decrees for it to be established and this will occur when a member of the family of the Messenger of Allah (sallallahu ‘alayhi wassallam) appears, and he is the Mahdi, who will prepare the way for the descension of Jesus (alaihis-salaam).
 Yes, this is the Caliphate that will exist.